Faddeev-Jackiw and Canonical Analysis of the Jackiw-Teitelboim model written as a BF theory: Gauge generator in the MW method

 From the above, we can see that the gauge transformation is therefore given by

 or, more explicitly

 Now, coming back to the original variables\footnote{$\partial_{t}\delta \lambda^{i}=\delta A^{i}_{t}$.}

-In this manner, by using the [FJ] symplectic framework we have reproduced the first two components of gauge transformations reported in Dirac's method but the last component fails to do so.
+In this manner, by using the JT symplectic framework we have reproduced the first two components of gauge transformations reported in Dirac's method but the last component fails to do so.

-Montani and Wotzasek [MW] \cite{12a} developed one scheme of dealing with restrictions in the FJ method.
-Besides, they modified the FJ approach for obtained the symmetry transformations of action over all the configuration space, contrary to transformation (\ref{59}) generated by [FJ] formalism that only holds on the constraint surface.
+Montani and Wotzasek MW \cite{12a} developed one scheme of dealing with restrictions in the FJ method.
+Besides, they modified the FJ approach for obtained the symmetry transformations of action over all the configuration space, contrary to transformation (\ref{59}) generated by JT formalism that only holds on the constraint surface.
 According to the MW method one should write the funcional variation of the corresponding Lagrangians\footnote{In term of matrix form $[\frac{\delta \mathcal{L}^{(1)}}{\delta \xi^{(1)a}}]^{T}= \left(

 \right)$.} to zero.
 Therefore,

 So, according to MW, on multiplying (\ref{59a}) by the zero-mode (\ref{58a}), we have

 from (\ref{60}), we obtained the following equations\footnote{Where $D^{i}_{jy}=\delta^{i}_{j}\partial_{y}+f{_{jk}}^{i} A^{k}_{y}$ and $D^{j}_{ix}=\delta^{j}_{i}\partial_{x}+f{_{ik}}^{j}A^{k}_{x}$.}